ryzeon-dev/bmdns/README.md

   my-server: 192.168.0.2
 ```

-To set multiple resolutions for the same domain name, specify as follows \
+To set multiple resolution types for the same domain name, specify as follows
 ```yaml
 static:
     my-server: